 a skill to practise

-Creating a channel as a place to playfully understand stories, filming, audio, adding stock footage & sound, editing, etc, etc…
+Creating a channel with the aim to help more people by playfully understanding story-telling (filming, audio, adding stock footage & sound, editing, etc, etc…)

-We set ourselves the challenge of telling our first simple story with a short film over a few evenings in halfterm, using a cameraphone, little time, lots of online learning, a bit of fun and a sprinkling of stock footage & sounds and a bit of fun.
+We set ourselves the challenge of telling our first simple story with a short film over a few evenings in halfterm, using a cameraphone, little time, lots of online learning, a sprinkling of stock footage & sounds and a bit of fun.

 Taking the principles from Austin Kleon’s books “Steal like an Artist” & “Show your work”, Film1 is mainly a sketching process to learn some skills, have some fun, get some feedback for the next film and grow.
 For this we aimed to chose a simple story.